mmrmunna786/c_programming_exercises_by_chapters/README.md

-# Exercises from the book "C How to Program by P. J. Deitel"
+# Exercises from the book "C How to Program" 5th edition by P. J. Deitel